A Brownie Recipe that’s fudgy, chocolatey, and perfectly rich! Made in one bowl with less than 10 ingredients—you’ll never want a boxed mix again.

 Instructions

-• Preheat the oven to 350โ„‰.
-Lightly grease a light-colored 9x13-inch metal pan with nonstick cooking spray (see note 6).
-Line the pan with parchment paper, not foil or wax paper.
+• Preheat the oven to 350°F. Lightly grease a light-colored 8×8-inch metal pan with cooking spray.
+Line with parchment paper, leaving an overhang for easy removal.
+(Avoid foil or wax paper.)

 Recipe Notes

-Note 6: Bake time will vary with a dark-colored metal pan or glass pan, so you'll just need to keep an eye on the brownies.
-Light-colored, shiny pans will produce the best results as they conduct heat more evenly.
+Note 2: Baking time may vary with dark-colored metal or glass pans.
+Light-colored, shiny pans produce the best results since they heat more evenly.

 Nutrition